 You know the proverb about a thousand miles and a single step?
 I’m not sure that it will take a thousand miles to get from reading this blog post to you having a beautiful new space – although it would be interesting to strap a FitBit to everyone who works on the project to see how close we get.
 Anyway, point is, a lot happens between now and then.
 The most important part though?
 The first step.
 Luckily for you, we make that easy.

 Executive Summary & Guaranteed Budget Range

 Our process starts with a complimentary in-home consultation.
 Here, we spend around 90 minutes chatting about your home and your project – what works, what doesn’t work, what are your goals.
 And we’ll chat about more.
-We might be at your place to talk about remodeling your kitchen, but what if your 5-year plan is to also remodel the master bathroom upstairs?
+We might be at your place to talk about remodeling your kitchen, but what if your 5-year plan is to also remodel the homeowner bathroom upstairs?
 Let’s make sure that we don’t build anything now that would preclude you from building something you’d love later.
 This is how master planning works.
 We think of your home as a whole, even if we’re only working on one section at a time.